pact-foundation/pact-python/examples/README.md

 To test this interaction naively would require both the consumer and provider to be running at the same time.
 While this is straightforward in the above example, this quickly becomes impractical as the number of interactions grows between many microservices.
 Pact solves this by allowing the consumer and provider to be tested independently.

-Pact achieves this be mocking the other side of the interaction:
+Pact achieves this by mocking the other side of the interaction:

 <!-- markdownlint-disable no-inline-html -->
 <div align="center">